 Larry started his Fullblood Wagyu herd with a few heifers and now raises more than 200 purebred black Wagyu cattle.
 His commitment to authentic breeding practices and good ranching protocols pairs the herd’s national lineage with Texas charm.
 The pasture-raised Wagyu cattle are finished on all-natural feed and mineral-rich water from the ranch reservoirs.

 In addition to the Wagyu herd, Michele cares for two honeybee hives.
 The fresh, all-natural sweetener made at their ranch demonstrates their devotion to living with the land.

-Larry says, “We like to know where it’s coming from.
+Larry said “We like to know where it’s coming from.
 When you eat honey from your neighborhood or beef from your own farm, it’s like a holistic medicine that helps your health because the bees pollinate from flowers in the area and use water from your own water supply.”